RedDesignGermany/ClearMetadata/README.md

 made with :white_heart: by RED DESIGN GERMANY

 ## What does it do?
 Clear Metadata, as the name suggests, deletes all “superfluous” metadata from images, videos, PDFs, audios and even docx, xlxs, pptx docs.
-It's also possible to remove the metadata from the files in a folder. \nInstead of the -f or --file argument, -p or --path path/to/folder/ must be entered
+It's also possible to remove metadata from files in a folder.

 ## Supported files:
 - .pdf